rn222cx/1DV450_rn222cx_client/README.md

 ### Changes in the api
 * Changed the token request when login to a POST request from a GET.
-* Added `.present?` in my search params beckause searches reacted on blank searches.
+* Added `.present?` in my search params because searches reacted on blank searches.
 * Added creators and changed owner of stories to creators instead of users (planned to do this in the last laboration).